222. What Makes an Idea Interesting?

 -

-Also: is there a downside to billionaire philanthropy?
-This episode originally aired on October 4, 2020. -
+Also: is it wrong to feel inured to the pandemic?
+This episode originally aired on November 1, 2020. -